US appeals for calm as allies clash in Iraq

 "The United States is very concerned by reports of violence around Kirkuk, Iraq.
 We are monitoring the situation closely and call on all parties to coordinate military activities and restore calm," spokeswoman Heather Nauert said in a statement overnight.

-The US is trying to get its allies in Iraq to stay focused on ISIS, but as the extremist group is now close to defeat in the country, both sides are clearly thinking about where lines will be drawn over former ISIS-held territory.
+The US is trying to get its allies in Iraq to stay focused on ISIS, but as the extremist group is now close to defeat in the country, both sides are clearly concerned about where lines will be drawn over former ISIS-held territory.

-We strongly urge all parties to avoid provocations that can be exploited by Iraq's enemies who are interested in fueling ethnic and sectarian conflict.
-In particular, we note that there is still much work to be done to defeat ISIS in Iraq, and continued tensions between Iraqi and Kurdish forces distract from this vital mission.
-The United States will continue to stand with our Iraqi partners to ensure ISIS's defeat," Nauert said.

 What's happening?